patricklafrance/wmfnext-shell/README.md

 }
 ```

-As the pathless route has been declared under the root route (the one with the the root layout as `element`), when an unmanaged error bubbles up and the error boundary is rendered, only the [Outlet](https://reactrouter.com/en/main/components/outlet) output will be replaced by the error boundary output, meaning other parts of the root layout around the Outlet will still be rendered.
+As the pathless route has been declared under the root layout (the one with the the root layout as `element`), when an unmanaged error bubbles up and the error boundary is rendered, only the [Outlet](https://reactrouter.com/en/main/components/outlet) output will be replaced by the error boundary output, meaning other parts of the root layout around the Outlet will still be rendered.

 👉 Add a route throwing an error to the remote module.